 How to cite a journal article in APA Style

-A basic journal article reference in APA Style includes the usual elements plus the volume and issue number, the page range of the article, and a DOI (if available).
+An APA Style citation for a journal article includes the usual elements of an APA citation, plus the volume and issue number, the page range of the article, and a DOI (if available).
 Use the buttons below to explore the format.

 You can also use the free APA Citation Generator to create your citations.
 All you need is the URL or DOI of the journal article.
 With the click of a button, the generator retrieves all the necessary information.

 Scribbr APA Citation Generator